-But inequality is not inevitable – it is a political choice and can be overcome by sensible and coherent policy making, not least on EU level.
+This inequality is not inevitable.
+It is a political choice and can be overcome by the right policies.

-EU must build a fairer and more progressive tax system
+The EU must build a fairer and more progressive tax system.

-Part of this rising inequality stems from harmful economic practices like tax avoidance.
-Tax avoidance by multinational companies means developed and developing countries lose huge amounts of income every year that governments could spend on public services proven to lessen inequality and tackle the pandemic, such as healthcare and social protection.
+The EU must strengthen its action to end harmful tax practices like special favourable tax regimes for big multinational companies and special tax treatments for wealthy individuals.
+Many countries lose out on huge amounts of income every year due to tax avoidance.
+This money could be invested into public services proven to lessen inequality such as healthcare and social protection.

 The EU should work at an international level to create a fair tax system.

 This includes ending tax dodging and tax havens both within and outside Europe, stopping the race to the bottom in corporate taxation, improving tax transparency, and supporting tax negotiations at the UN level.